Search and Browse > Advanced Search

 - Results - this will describe options available for what you wish to see in the results page.

-A Sequence Search query must be at least 20 residues long and be submitted in FASTA format (amino acid one letter code).
+A Sequence Similarity Search query must be at least 20 residues long and be submitted in FASTA format (amino acid one letter code).
 For shorter sequences try the Sequence Motif Search.
-The sequence search query can be submitted in two ways - either using the Advanced Search interface or from the Structure Summary Page.
+The sequence similarity search query can be submitted in two ways - either using the Advanced Search interface or from the Structure Summary Page.

 Query using the Top Bar Search box

-Pasting the one-letter code of a protein, DNA, or RNA sequence in the top bar search box is recognized as a sequence search request (Figure 1A).
+Pasting the one-letter code of a protein, DNA, or RNA sequence in the top bar search box is recognized as a sequence similarity search request (Figure 1A).
 This sequence is automatically transferred to the Advanced Search Query Builder’s Sequence Similarity search and a search is performed for experimental structures and Computed Structure Models (CSMs) with the same or similar sequence (Figure 1B).

 Query using the 'Advanced Search' panel